Skip to main content

 LaTanya Flix and Steve Freman

 In a move to increase exposure for minority business enterprises (MBEs), the Greater Houston Partnership’s One Houston Together launched the Houston MBE Accelerator, a new 16-week pilot program designed to harness the collective purchasing power of our region’s business community to grow spending with MBEs.
-The accelerator has seen initial success by facilitating 32 matches for participating MBEs with seven major corporations, resulting in the awarding of four contracts valued at $3.5 million and seven Request for Information (RFI).
+The accelerator has seen initial success by facilitating 32 matches for participating MBEs with seven major corporations, resulting in four contracts valued at $1.4 million and seven Request for Information (RFI) with a spend target of $4.1 million.

 “These are remarkable results from the pilot offering of the MBE Accelerator.
 The Partnership is focused on creating opportunity, both for companies and Houstonians alike.
 The new business relationships spurred by this initial program are a great start, and we look forward to expanding the initiative to more corporates and MBEs in the future.” -- Steve Kean, President and CEO, Greater Houston Partnership